arjun2064/reasonable-redistricting/PROPOSAL.md

 - Output: MST
 - Big O: O(|E| log |V|)
 - Note: weights on the minimum spanning tree are randomly assigned as stated in the paper so as to sample the space of all the ways to partition a subgraph of precincts
+- If random assingment of edge weights doesn't work, we will assign edge weights based on the difference between party votes of the two connecting nodes

 ### Uniform Spanning Tree (Uncovered)
 - Wilson’s algorithm (https://en.wikipedia.org/wiki/Loop-erased_random_walk)
 - Input: Subgraph of precincts where two districts have been merged
 - Output: UST
-- Big O: O(V^2) ([Paper showing that this is an upper bound on the average running time](https://projecteuclid.org/journals/electronic-communications-in-probability/volume-5/issue-none/On-the-Cover-Time-of-Planar-Graphs/10.1214/ECP.v5-1022.pdf))
+- Big O: O(|V|^2) ([Paper showing that this is an upper bound on the average running time](https://projecteuclid.org/journals/electronic-communications-in-probability/volume-5/issue-none/On-the-Cover-Time-of-Planar-Graphs/10.1214/ECP.v5-1022.pdf))

 MST and UST will then be used in the ReCom algorithm as follows:
 1. start with a seed partitioning of precincts into n districts